 For those interested in pursuing an administration or managerial training degree, Saint Joseph’s offers the option to dual-enroll in our Master of Health Administration (MHA) program and our Master of Health Informatics.
 With just 45 credits, you can earn two master’s degrees, expanding opportunities for career advancement.

 Getting your MBA isn't just about adding a new degree credential to your resume, it's about getting real ROI from your time in the classroom.
 Our curriculum prepares you for an era where innovations in data analytics, artificial intelligence, digital supply chains and other new realities will continue to present unprecedented challenges and opportunities.
 We're connected to the industries you work in through our faculty, alumni and partnerships.

 Classes are taught by experienced practitioners and thought-leading researchers who are shaping the field of healthcare.
 Through rigorous coursework and hands-on learning experiences, you’ll be well prepared for a successful career in health informatics.

 We’ve designed our Health Informatics MS program for the working professional.
 Flexibility and choice are built-in so you can balance work, family and all the other commitments of a busy life.

-What Can I do with a Health Informatics Master’s Degree?
+What Can You Do With a Health Informatics MS?

 Positions relevant to this degree include: